A Brief History of First Presbyterian Church

 Through these many years and right into the present time, First Presbyterian has had strong teaching from the Bible.
 The church has consistently grown in numbers and in services for our Lord.
 Missions have had a strong part of its agenda, both global and local, starting churches in Russia and the Phillipines.
 And locally we have helped start over eight Presbyterian churches.
 First Presbyterian helped them all financially as well as in furnishing its members to assist in the start-up.

-Over the course of many years, our services have grown from one on Sunday mornings to four.
+Over the course of many years, our services have grown from one on Sunday mornings to three.
 We have four ordained Pastors and a Ministry Executive.